ErSachinBhati/Assignment-4/README.md

 ![image](https://github.com/sachinkumarbhati/sachinkumarbhati/assets/158732178/dfe2a2f0-e375-4f80-a2e3-295d867f24a5)

-**Ques 10 :Run the date command and store the output in a variable named "current_date."
+**Q 10 :Run the date command and store the output in a variable named "current_date."
 Display the value of the variable and append it to the "my_notes.txt" file.**

 ```
 cd /home/MyFiles/